constellation-daq/Constellation/docs/reference/contributing.md

 :::{tab-item} C++
 :sync: cxx

-Meson downloads the required dependencies automatically if there are not found on the system.
+Meson downloads the required dependencies automatically if they are not found on the system.
-You can install these to reduce your compilation time.
+System-wide installations of the dependencies can reduce the compilation time significantly.

 - ccache + how to setup CXX
 - meson deps, see docker images